cyqzheng/Image-Project/README.md

 * go to config and modify cloudinary.yml to your Cloudinary keys
 * go to config/initializers and modify pusher.rb to your Pusher keys

+Note that the master.key is missing.
+Update credentials and add the master.key file to

 Frontend and Search features are currently being implemented.
 Have fun looking at my cat!